qutip/qutip/doc/dev_roadmap.md

 In particular this document outlines plans for the next major release of qutip, which will be version 5.
 And also plans and dreams beyond the next major version.

+There is lots of development going on in QuTiP that is not recorded in here.
+This a just an attempt at coordinated stragetgy and ideas for the future.

 ### What is QuTiP?
 The name QuTiP refers to a few things.
 Most famously, qutip is a Python library for simulating quantum dynamics.